Wail-Mohammed/RISE-EDU/README.md

 - Courses and students are linked to specific universities
 - Administrators can manage courses per university

+##### Top 10 Requirements:
+1. Student user’s login info will be the uppercase letter ‘S’ along with their first name and last name and last 2 digits of their year of birth, e.g. firstnamelastnameYY.
+(3.1.1.2)- [Common Requirements]
+2. Administrator user’s login info will be the uppercase letter ‘A’ along with their first name and last name and last 2 digits of their year of birth, e.g. firstnamelastnameYY.(3.1.1.3) - [Common Requirements]
+3. Students shall be allowed to look up courses by Course names, Course ID, course time, instructor name, class location, class size the semester those courses are offered.
+(3.1.2.2) - [Student Requirements]
+4. The system shall ensure all course prerequisites are satisfied before successfully enrolling a student user in a course.(3.1.2.3) - [Student Requirements]
+5. The system shall allow student users to add a class or drop a class during add/drop period.
+(3.1.2.3) - [Student Requirements]
+6. The administrator will be allowed to add courses, delete courses, and edit courses stored in a course list.
+(3.1.3.2) - [Administrator Requirements ]
+7. The administrator will be allowed to enroll a student in a course, drop a student from a course, as well as withdraw a student from a course only during add/drop period or withdrawal period.
+(3.1.3.2)-[Administrator Requirements ]
+8. The system should keep track of every enrollment action that student user makes, such as add, drop, waitlist, withdraw for each course.
+(3.1.4.1) - [Reporting Module]
+9. The system will save the updated courses info associated with every students account with timestamps (3.1.4.2) - [Reporting Module]
+10. The system shall allow school administrators to display a student’s past course enrollments.
+(3.1.4.4) - [Reporting Module]

 ##### Limitations:
 - Adding add/remove/withdraw periods to enrollment periods.
 - We still need to implement input validation/sanitization from the client side.